aronfraga/aronfraga/README.md

 </p>

 ## 🚀 About Me
-Hello everyone my name is Aron Fraga, I am a software developer specialize in .NET on cloud with Azure, love this technologies.
+Hello everyone, my name is Aron Fraga.
+I am a software developer specializing in C# .NET and cloud technologies with Azure, which I am passionate about.
+I consider myself highly motivated, organized, and adaptable to change.
-I consider myself a person with great motivation, organized and flexible to changes.
-I believe in live learning and learning by doing on teamwork.
+I believe in continuous learning and learning by doing, especially through teamwork.

 ## 🛠 Techs Skills